-Here's an analogy for András Schiff's second disc in his survey of Schubert's

-It is hard to speak here of drama and a sense of journey in the way that, say, Uchida's readings evoke.
-And the colours are more or less dictated by the instrument, which, although it allows for softer-than-soft shades and provides some solutions for some of the most awkward of Schubert's instructions, cannot match the quasi-orchestral textures offered by a modern piano.
+Here's an analogy for András Schiff's second disc in his survey of Schubert's awkward of Schubert's instructions, cannot match the quasi-orchestral textures offered by a modern piano.
 But instead what magical melancholy, and above all modesty, it enables.
 Schubert never cries loudly; his tears flow quietly.
 Schiff is a true master of the instrument and knows how to connect its resources to his individual, yet never mannered, Schubertian vision.
 Nor does he force anything beyond what the instrument allows, not even in the most famously turbulent episodes of the two sonatas.
 These remain intimate confessions of a generous soul.